 - 7 Instagrammable Places to Visit in South Wales

-Let’s start with the fact that it is of course in a gorgeous yellow art nouveau building!
+Let’s start with the fact that the Riga Art Nouveau Museum is of course in a gorgeous yellow art nouveau building!
 The museum is on the ground and basement floors of this building.
 When you come in don’t miss looking up.
 There is a stunning spiral staircase and ceiling in the building which is begging to be photographed.

-The museum tour starts in the basement.
-It is quite an interactive museum and they use multimedia very well with characters coming in and out of the rooms.
+The museum tour starts in the basement and this is a great way to learn about what life was like in Riga through the 20th century.
+The Riga Art Nouveau Museum is quite an interactive museum and they use multimedia very well with characters coming in and out of the rooms.

-My favourite room was the one containing loads of old photographs – and dress up gear!
+My favourite room at this Riga museum was the one containing loads of old photographs – and dress up gear!
 There are quite a few rather stunning old hats plus a table and chairs set up that scream dress up and photograph me!

 Indeed, guests are encouraged to wear their hats for the balance of the tour!